-So, you’re retired — or planning on retiring — and you’re looking for ways to keep busy and maybe put a little cash in your pocket.
+Are you retired — or planning to quit work soon — and looking for ways to put a little extra cash in your pocket?

-The good news is that your many years of hard work and experience, no matter what field you spent them in, can still be valuable once you retire.
-But now, you’re in a position to leverage those skills in a new way, or try your hand at something completely different.
+Your many years of hard work and experience can still be valuable once you retire.
+But now, you’re in a position to leverage those skills in a new way — or to try your hand at something completely different.

-Pet-sitting gives pet lovers a chance to snuggle up with furry friends and make money.
+You can also try pet-sitting, which gives you a chance to snuggle up with furry friends and make money doing it.

-Earn extra money by helping out people in your community while they’re out of town.
-House sitters are often responsible for watering plants and keeping an eye on homes while the residents are away.
+Earn extra money by helping out folks in your community when they go out of town.
+If you decide to try house-sitting, you’ll be responsible for tasks like watering plants and keeping an eye on homes while residents are away.

-Word of mouth is often sufficient to get jobs like this.
-You can also check for opportunities listed on websites like Rover.com.
-It connects people in need of a house sitter with potential house sitters, just as it connects pet owners with pet sitters and dog walkers.
+Sometimes word of mouth is often sufficient to get jobs like this.
+But you can also find opportunities on websites such as Rover.
+It connects people in need of house-sitting with people ready to provide that service.

 5. Renting out your car or becoming a driver

-There’s a good chance that after you retire your vehicle will end up spending more time in the garage or parked at the curb.
-However, you can get good use out of your vehicle by lending it to people or taxiing people around town.
+There’s a good chance that, after you retire, your vehicle will end up spending more time in the garage or parked at the curb.
+However, you can get good use from that vehicle by lending it out or taxiing folks around town.

 6. Running errands

-There never seems to be enough time in the day to get everything done, no matter who you are.
-If you have a few extra hours a day, you can earn some cash running errands for people and tackling some of the things on their to-do lists.
+There never seems to be enough time in the day to get everything done, especially for people who work a full-time job.
+If you have a few extra hours a day, you can earn some cash running errands for busy people.

-This could mean going grocery shopping, picking up dry cleaning or running any number of other errands that people need help with.
+This could mean going grocery shopping, picking up dry cleaning or running any number of other errands.